Too Many KPIs or Measures?

 Another example of this is judging how interested toddlers are in a TV programme by seeing how frequently they are distracted by a pile of interesting toys.
 This is the technique used by the creators of Sesame Street to gauge how absorbing each element of their show was.

-KPI shortlisting process checklist
+KPI shortlisting process checklist - Post It method

-- Get a flip chart.
+- Grab a flip chart.

 - Label Importance on the vertical axis and Availability on the horizontal axis.

 - Next, number the bottom-level measures on your KPI Tree for reference.
 I haven't done this in the examples, but it is a good way of staying on top of things.

 - Then, add dividing lines at the midpoint of each axis so that you have a grid of four boxes or matrix.

 - Go through each candidate measure with the group rating it on a scale of 0-10 for:

 - As you go, note down any disagreements about the scores the group assigns - this can be useful if you are challenged later on the choices made, and it gives you an audit trail.